Pruning and training

 Young mimosa trees (Acacia dealbata) can be cut back once all risk of frost has passed.
 Mature trees respond less well to hard pruning.

-Prune wall-trained pyracanthas, removing any shoots coming out from the wall, and shortening other new growth to about 8cm (3in).
+Prune wall-trained pyracanthas, removing any shoots coming out from the wall, and shortening other new growth to about 8cm.
 This encourages spur formation, and increased flowering relative to green growth.

-Remove any reverted green shoots on hardy variegated evergreens (such as Elaeagnus, right), to prevent reversion taking over.
+Remove any reverted green shoots on hardy variegated evergreens (such as Elaeagnus, pictured), to prevent reversion taking over.

 Twining climbers (such as honeysuckle and Clematis) need regular tying in and twining around their supports.

-Tie in climbing and rambling roses as near to horizontal as possible.
-This will restrict sap flow causing more side-shoots to grow along the length of stem.
+Tie in new stems of climbing and rambling roses as near to horizontal as possible.
+This will slow down sap flow, causing more side-shoots to grow along the length of stem.
 Therefore more flowers will be produced.

 Planting and moving

 In wet areas, you can still plant containerised trees and shrubs.
-But if summer rainfall is scarce, then planting is best avoided.
-You would be wiser to wait until autumn, when the weather will work with you rather than against you to ensure the successful establishment of your new trees and shrubs.
+If summer rainfall is scarce, planting is best avoided.
+Waiting until autumn means the weather will work with you to support successful establishment.

 Propagation

-Take softwood cuttings of many deciduous shrubs, including Fuchsia (left), Hydrangea macrophylla, Philadelphus and Spiraea.
+Take softwood cuttings of deciduous shrubs, including Caryopteris, Forsythia, Kolkwitzia, Fuchsia (pictured), Hydrangea macrophylla, Philadelphus, Spiraea,

 Layering is a good way to propagate climbers and lax-stemmed shrubs.
-Layers should root by next spring, especially if attention to watering is given during dry weather.
+Layers should root by next spring, especially if watered during dry weather.
 Examples to try include Philadelphus, Wisteria, Akebia and Lonicera.

 General maintenance